-Note: Some resources will say that pine needles will contribute to an acid soil.
-Most resources, however, contend this is only true for fresh pine needles.
+Some resources will say that pine needles will contribute to an acid soil.
+Others, however, contend this is only true for fresh pine needles.
 The pine needles you’ll be putting on your garden are not fresh.
-I haven’t had a problem with my naturally-acidic soil, but I do incorporate pine needles into my blueberry bush beds.
+I haven’t had a problem with even my naturally-acidic soil.

 Possibly free or cheap.
 If you know a farmer or can get your hands on spoiled hay, you’ll likely get this source for free or cheap.
 Otherwise, I bought my hay from the farmer’s co-op for $7 per bale.
 A bale goes a long way since it is rolled up tightly.
 One could easily mulch 3-4 raised beds.

 Nutrient-rich.
-I have no experience with this so far, but from what I hear, when hay breaks down into the soil it deposits a wealth of nutrients into the soil.
+When hay breaks down into the soil it deposits a wealth of nutrients into the soil.

 Excellent barrier.
 Matting down like pine needles, yet a little easier to work with, hay forms an excellent barrier for weeds.
-Although it is “puffy” when it is first applied, it quickly flattens, both to keep weeds at bay and provide a path on which the gardener to walk.
+Although it is “puffy” when it is first applied, it quickly flattens, both to suppress weeds and provide a path on which the gardener can walk.

 Cumbersome to apply.
 Although not as difficult as pine needles, it can be cumbersome to apply hay to existing crops.
 This simply means I can’t breeze through the task like with wood chips and straw.
 It just takes a little extra time.

 Critter haven.
-Although I never found snakes in my hay, at the end of the season last year I did find a plethora of voles.
-At that moment I wished I had snakes to get rid of the voles.)
+Although I never found snakes in my hay, at the end of the season I did find a plethora of voles.
+(At that moment I wished I had snakes to get rid of the voles.)
 Once I went back to wood chips, I never found voles in my garden again.

 Whereas hay is a collection of grasses harvested from a field, straw is the stalks of a wheat crop.
 Supposedly, straw has fewer seeds.
 Costing about the same amount of money, I’ve found straw covered almost the same amount of area that hay did, yet it was easier to apply.
 I did not find straw to be as effective of a weed barrier as the other methods, but it’s possible that I did not lay it on thickly enough.

 Easy to apply.
-Due to the density and length of the stalks in a bale of straw, I found it much easier to apply.
+Due to the density and length of the stalks in a bale of straw, I found straw much easier to apply.

 Attractive.
 I still prefer my wood chips, but the shiny gold nature of straw lends an appealing look to a garden, especially in comparison to the dull look of hay.

 Good choice for raised beds.
-Because of the cumbersome nature of applying hay and pine needles, straw and wood chips are easier to apply in my 4′ by 8′ raised beds.
+Because of the cumbersome nature of applying hay and pine needles, straw and wood chips were easier to apply in my 4′ by 8′ raised beds.

 Hard to apply on a windy day.
-Because straw is so light, when applied on a windy day, it might be hard to keep in place.
+Because straw is so light, when applied on a windy day, it was hard to keep in place.